 Graduating seniors and single term international students are the only residents who may enter fall only contracts.
 Students who wish to move in at winter term must enter a winter/spring contract.
 Students who wish to move in at spring must enter a spring contract.

 5. Do you have single occupancy rooms?

-Yes, we offer single-room occupancy suites and apartments for freshman.
-These are four-bedroom units, where each occupant has his or her own bedroom, but share a common bathroom, living room and kitchen (if applicable).
+Yes, we offer single-room occupancy suites and apartments for first year students.
+These are four-bedroom units, where each occupant has their own bedroom, but share a common bathroom, living room and kitchen (if applicable).

 We offer single-room occupancy apartments for upperclass residents.
-These are four-bedroom units, where each occupant has his or her own bedroom, but shares a common bathroom, living room and kitchen.
+These are four-bedroom units, where each occupant has their own bedroom, but shares a common bathroom, living room and kitchen.

 6. Is there a meal plan available?

-Yes, meal plans are mandatory for both freshman and sophomore and upperclass residents.
+Yes, meal plans are mandatory for both first year and second year and upperclass residents.
 Annual meal plans are allocated by term through a combination of block meals and a declining balance or flex dollar program.
 Meal plan funds roll between terms, but not between academic years.

 7. Can I request a specific person to be my roommate?

 Yes, through the self-select roommate matching system you will be able to search for a specific roommate by last name.
 Only individuals who have a completed housing application will appear on the roommate select screen.